mtgsoftworks/SENTIMENT-ANALYSIS/README.md

-# SENTIMENT-ANALYSIS

-# Technical Documentation for Sentiment Analysis of Amazon Reviews
+# Sentiment Analysis for Amazon Reviews

-#### 1. Introduction
+## 1. Introduction
-This documentation provides a detailed explanation of a sentiment analysis project aimed at analyzing Amazon reviews, which focuses on home textiles and casual clothing.
-The goal is to label the reviews based on their sentiment and build a classification model to predict future reviews' sentiments.
+This project involves sentiment analysis of Amazon reviews, focusing on home textiles and casual clothing.
+The objective is to classify reviews by sentiment, allowing for enhanced product insights and sentiment prediction for future reviews.

+---

-#### 2. Business Problem
+## 2. Business Problem
-Aims to enhance its products and increase sales by analyzing customer reviews on Amazon.
-By understanding customer sentiments and addressing complaints, the company can improve product features and customer satisfaction.
+By analyzing customer reviews, the company aims to:
+- Improve product features and customer satisfaction.
+- Increase sales by addressing customer feedback and identifying areas of improvement.

+---

-#### 3. Dataset Description
+## 3. Dataset Description
-The dataset consists of reviews for a specific product group and includes the following variables:
+The dataset, provided in an Excel file (`amazon.xlsx`), contains reviews for specific product groups with the following fields:

-Review: The review content.
-Title: The title of the review, which is a short comment.
+- **Review**: Content of the review.
+- **Title**: Short title or comment for the review.
-Helpful: The number of people who found the review helpful.
+- **Helpful**: Number of users who found the review helpful.
-Star: The star rating given to the product.
+- **Star**: Star rating given to the product.
-The dataset is provided in an Excel file named amazon.xlsx.

-#### 4. Tasks Overview
+---

+## 4. Project Workflow
-The project involves the following tasks:
+The project includes the following key steps:

-##### 1-) Text Preprocessing: Cleaning and preparing the text data for analysis.
-##### 2-) Text Visualization: Visualizing the frequency of words in the reviews.
-##### 3-) Sentiment Modeling: Labeling reviews based on their star ratings and building a classification model.
-##### 4-) Model Evaluation: Evaluating the performance of the classification model.
+1. **Text Preprocessing**: Prepare text data for analysis by cleaning and structuring.
+2. **Text Visualization**: Visualize word frequency in reviews to identify common themes.
+3. **Sentiment Modeling**: Label and classify reviews based on sentiment.
+4. **Model Evaluation**: Evaluate the model's performance.

+---

-#### 5. Detailed Steps
+## 5. Detailed Steps

-5.1.
+### 5.1.
 Import Necessary Libraries
 The following libraries are used in this project:

-###### pandas
-###### numpy
-###### re
-###### string
-###### sklearn
-###### matplotlib
-###### seaborn
-###### nltk

-#### 5.3.
+- `pandas`
+- `numpy`
+- `re`
+- `string`
+- `sklearn`
+- `matplotlib`
+- `seaborn`
+- `nltk`

+### 5.2.
 Text Preprocessing
-Preprocess the text data in the Review column to prepare it for analysis.
-The preprocessing steps include:
+To prepare the `Review` text data for analysis, the following preprocessing steps are applied:

-##### 1-) Converting text to lowercase.
+1. Convert text to lowercase.
-##### 2-) Removing punctuation.
-##### 3-) Removing numbers.
-##### 4-) Removing stopwords.
-##### 5-) Lemmatizing words.
+2. Remove punctuation.
+3. Remove numbers.
+4. Remove stopwords.
+5. Lemmatize words.

+---

-#### Text Visualization
+### 5.3.
+Text Visualization
-Calculate the frequency of words in the Processed_Review column and visualize the top 20 most common words using a bar plot.
+Calculate the frequency of words in the processed reviews and create a bar plot to display the top 20 most common words.

-#### 5.5.
+---

+### 5.4.
 Sentiment Modeling
-Label the reviews as positive, neutral, or negative based on the star rating.
-Split the data into training and testing sets, vectorize the text data, and train a logistic regression model.
+1. **Label Reviews**: Label each review as positive, neutral, or negative based on its star rating.

-#### 5.6.
+2. **Data Splitting**: Divide the data into training and testing sets.
+3. **Vectorization**: Vectorize the text data.
+4. **Model Training**: Train a logistic regression model to classify sentiment.

+---

+### 5.5.
 Model Evaluation
-Evaluate the model's performance by calculating the accuracy, printing a classification report, and displaying a confusion matrix.
+Evaluate the model’s performance by:

+- Calculating accuracy.
+- Printing a classification report.
+- Displaying a confusion matrix.

+---

-#### 6. Conclusion
+## 6. Conclusion
-This project involves analyzing Amazon reviews for Kozmos to understand customer sentiment and improve product offerings.
-By preprocessing text data, visualizing word frequencies, building a sentiment classification model, and evaluating its performance, valuable insights can be derived to aid business decisions.
-The logistic regression model provides a robust tool for predicting the sentiment of new reviews based on the patterns learned from historical data.
+This project delivers insights into customer sentiment on Amazon, providing actionable feedback for product improvement.
+By preprocessing text data, visualizing key words, building a sentiment classification model, and evaluating its performance, the company gains a valuable tool for predicting sentiment in future reviews.
+The logistic regression model serves as a robust predictor based on historical data patterns.

+---